Alessandro-Salerno/SalernOS-Kernel/README.md

 </div>

 ## Features
-As of kernel release 0.2.4 (indev), it is now possible to run a variety of programs.
+As of kernel release 0.2.4, it is now possible to run a variety of programs.
 Ports for some well-known applications are available in the [SalernOS](https://github.com/Alessandro-Salerno/SalernOS) repository (as redistributions of those used by [Gloire](https://github.com/Ironclad-Project/Gloire) and [Astral](https;//github.com/Mathewnd/Astral)).
 Included are ports for the likes of Xorg, Vim, GNU Coreutils, GCC, GNU Binutils, mlibc, xterm, and more.

 The kernel itself supports the following features: